Panama Canal Gatun Locks aerial view

 Critical Import

-Japan relies on the Panama Canal for US Gulf Coast LNG imports—critical for energy security following the Fukushima nuclear shutdown.
-Japanese car exports to the US East Coast also transit the canal regularly.
+Japan relies on the canal for US Gulf Coast LNG imports—critical for energy security.
+Japanese car exports to the US East Coast also transit regularly.
+The water crisis directly impacts Japan's energy supply chain.

 🌍 Additional Key Users